BasharDlaleh/advanced_puppet_control_repo/README.md

 4. when an agent asks for configuration the master decrypts the encrypted files and compile it in the catalog and send it to the agents.

 ####################################################################################################################################
-note that we used the command #puppet agent -t --environment=advanced to deploy the 'advanced' environment configuration instead of the default 'production' environment
+note that we used the command #puppet agent -t --environment=advanced to deploy the 'advanced' environment configuration instead of the default 'production' environment instead of creating a new VM for the advanced course
 ####################################################################################################################################

 ## Testing